|

 craft work that may currently be being performed by EAS employees.
 NAPS would like to know how these audits are expected to

-be conducted.
 USPS Response: The

 USPS has no news at this time on a plan for the audits of maintenance.
 USPS will